 - Unshelled peanuts

-- Cut the wire at the desired length (keep in mind if you make a large wreath is won’t keep a circular shape).
-30-40 cm = 12″-15″ should be enough.
+- Cut the wire at the desired length (please note if you make a large wreath is won’t keep a round shape as it gets too heavy); 12″-15″ should be enough.

-- Make a loop at one end with the pliers and pierce the middle area of the unshelled peanuts with the other end (the middle is the softest part).
+- Make a loop at one end with the pliers and pierce the middle area of the unshelled peanuts with the other end (the middle is the softest part of shelled peanuts).

-- When the wire is filled with peanuts, thread the piercing end through the loop made on the other end and bend around to secure, using your pliers.
+- When the wire is filled with peanuts, “thread” the unlooped end through the loop on the other end and bend to secure, using your pliers.

-- Use a piece of wire or twine or a pretty ribbon to create a hanger for your wreath.
+- Use twine or a pretty ribbon to hang the wreath.

-- Hang in the garden and enjoy the feast.
+- Hang your cool peanut bird feeder in the garden and enjoy the feast!